qualialabs/fed-challenge/README.md

 For this challenge, you will need to build a simple webpage.
 This is intended to be similar to how a design hand-off might occur for a new page on our site.

 1) Open `code/index.html` and `code/index.css` in a text editor.
 The basic scaffolding of the page should already be in place.
-2) Your task if to create the page shown in the designs using html and css.
+2) Your task is to create the page shown in the designs using html and css.

 ### Source Files